Is It Really 'FDA Approved?'

 Misuse of FDA’s logo may violate federal law.

-FDA's logo should not be used to misrepresent the agency nor to suggest that FDA endorses any private organization, product, or service.
+FDA’s logo is for official government use only.
+FDA’s logo should not be used to misrepresent the agency or to suggest that FDA endorses any private organization, product, or service.